HealthML/lucid-torch/README.md

 ## Usage

+A quickstart guide for different architectures can be found here: [Quickstart](quickstart.ipynb).

 You can find usage samples here:

 - [Basic](lucid_torch/examples/basic.py)
 - [Multiple Objectives](lucid_torch/examples/multiple_objectives.py)
 - [Alpha Objective](lucid_torch/examples/alpha.py)

-In [this](examples.ipynb) IPython notebook we have executed the examples.
+In [this](examples.ipynb) Jupyter notebook we have executed the examples.

 ## Running the Tests